-If you are a women, who is miserable from drinking alcohol, have been sucked into this void that so many women have been victim of, I cannot urge you enough to contact Sarah.
+If you are a woman, who is miserable from drinking alcohol, have been sucked into this black hole that so many women have been victim of, I cannot urge you enough to contact Sarah.
 A wonderful life is within reach.
 I wish all who are reading this well on your journeys, it’s really not as tough as we think it’s going to be.

 Happy New Year Sarah, you have given me the opportunity to have a new start.